1. What is Noopept?

 8. Potential Noopept side effects

 With a wide range of benefits and a low price tag, it’s no wonder that noopept is a go-to nootropic for many in the community.
-People rely on noopept as a cognitive enhancer that provides a powerful boost reminiscent of the racetam family of nootropics, which are also quite popular.
+People take noopept as a cognitive enhancer that provides a powerful boost reminiscent of the racetam family of nootropics, which are also quite popular.

 In the 1950s, scientists developed piracetam as a potential treatment for degenerative brain diseases like dementia or Alzheimer’s, and certain forms of epilepsy.
 With further research, it became evident that piracetam may possess cognition-enhancing and neuroprotective effects as well, suggesting the potential for a variety of different uses.